soukamlk4/sogit/READEME.md

-this is my first project with git111111
+this is my first project with git